About Me

 ➤ Certificate of Advanced Study in Psychoanalytic Psychotherapy – Institute of Advanced Psychological Studies (September 22, 2022-September 27, 2023)

-Accredited by the International Psychoanalytical Association (IPA).
+Accredited by the American Psychoanalytical Association (APA).

 ➤ Advanced Creative Writing – University of Oxford, Department for Continuing Education (June 14–August 23, 2021)